What is batten space ventilation and why is it required?

 Batten space ventilation to warm pitched roofs with LR underlay

-Warm pitched roofs with LR underlay, an Air and Vapour Control Layer (AVCL) should be provided at ceiling line.
+Warm pitched roofs with LR underlay, an AVCL (Air & vapour control layer) should be provided at ceiling line.
 Where an external covering (such as fibre cement slates) is air impermeable there is also a risk of interstitial condensation forming on the underside of the underlay and the external covering, to avoid that risk the batten space should be ventilated as described above.

 Batten space ventilation to cold pitched roofs with HR underlay

-A High Resistance (HR) underlay provides high vapour resistance on the cold side of the roof void, preventing the diffusion of water vapour from the loft in to the batten space; it is therefore essential that the loft space be ventilated in accordance with BS5250 and the Roofs section of our Technical Manual.
+A HR (High Resistance) underlay provides high vapour resistance on the cold side of the roof void, preventing the diffusion of water vapour from the loft in to the batten space; it is therefore essential that the loft space be ventilated in accordance with BS5250 and the Roofs section of our Technical manual.

 In warm roofs (with insulation along the rafter pitch) with an HR underlay, whatever form of external covering or ceiling is provided, there is a risk of interstitial condensation forming on the underside of the HR underlay; to avoid that risk, an AVCL should be provided on the warm side of the insulation, and ventilated voids should be formed between the underside of the underlay and the insulation.